 - Write a letter to someone you appreciate and let him or her know how he or she has made an impact on your life.

-For even more letter writing fun, check out these Pen Pal Prompts for Summer (and Beyond)!
+For even more letter writing fun, check out these 55 Inspiring Letter Ideas for Kids and Pen Pal Prompts for Summer (and Beyond)!

 Until next time, write on…

-If you enjoyed these 32 topics to write about in a letter for students,
+If you enjoyed these 32 Letter Writing Topics for students,

 please share them on Facebook, Twitter, and/or Pinterest.